edris6/edris6/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: Discord
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Im am a person
+- ⚡ Fun fact: Im am a person(not like mark zuckerberg)